• 5 min read

 All departments of the insurance company transitioned to Worksection.
 As a result, it became easy and quick to coordinate complex tasks and respond promptly to changes in projects.

-Problem: Teams worked without defined stages.
-It was difficult to track which tasks were in progress, which were awaiting approval, and which were completed.
-This led to confusion and slowed down team work.
+Problem: Teams worked without defined deadlines.
+It was difficult to track which tasks were in progress, which were awaiting approval, and which were done.
+This led to confusion and slowed the teams down.

-Solution: The implementation of custom statuses helped structure tasks from implementation to outcome evaluation.
+Solution: The implementation of custom statuses helped structure tasks from delivery to evaluating the results.
 Now each team has its own set of statuses.
 The use of statuses in conjunction with filters significantly simplified navigation.
-Teams can sort tasks by types, assignees, and deadlines.
+Teams can sort tasks by type, assignee, and deadline.

 Problem: Each team used its own tool for work.
 Information about projects was scattered between emails, chats, and documents, which created additional chaos.
 Difficulty in coordinating processes between departments hampered decision-making.